bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, inspect console boolean." />
 </p>

 <p>Now we can try this out and come over here to our browser.
-I'm going to make a new
+I&apos;m going to make a new
 tab here and open this file selections.
-Open, and I've got my testing selections.
+Open, and I&apos;ve got my testing selections.
 If I right click and choose inspect, I can go to the console and sure enough, the statement is true.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->